nwhunter/ATZFinance/README.md

   - Branch history error has been fixed.
 New working branch titled 'working_branch' has been set to the main branch.
 - Fix button declaration
 - Get rid of assigned objects that are never accessed
+- Removed the "center" HTML tags and replaced it with updated "style" tag.